qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Set the output location to the :file:`Rasterprac` directory
 #.
 Name the output raster :file:`aspect_slope_rainfall.tif`
 #.
-Ensure that the
+Ensure that |checkbox|
-   :guilabel:`Open output file after running algorithm` box is checked
+   :guilabel:`Open output file after running algorithm` is checked
 #.
 Click :guilabel:`Run`

 The new raster now properly displays the areas where all three criteria